-Collection: cooking wines
+Collection: rice wines & mirin

-Cooking wine is a key ingredient in many Asian cuisines and is not to be overlooked – it is often what gives your dishes that restaurant-quality taste.
+Cooking rice wine is a key ingredient in many Asian cuisines and is not to be overlooked – it is often what gives your dishes that restaurant-quality taste.
 There are several varieties of cooking wine from different countries across East Asia, but they each serve a similar purpose: adding depth and complexity to a dish.

-chinese cooking wines & shaoxing wine
+chinese rice wines & shaoxing wine

 japanese mirin for cooking